Moeed Yusuf

 Moeed W. Yusuf is a Pakistani national security scholar and administrator who is currently serving as the 3rd vice-chancellor of the Beaconhouse National University.
-Previously, served as the 9th National Security Adviser to the Prime Minister of Pakistan.
+Previously, he served as the 9th National Security Adviser to the Prime Minister of Pakistan.
 Previously he served in the capacity of a Special Assistant to the Prime Minister of Pakistan on the National Security Division and Strategic Policy Planning from 24 December 2019 to 16 May 2021.

-Before joining the government, Yusuf was the Associate Vice President for Asia at the Institute of Peace in Washington, D.C., and previously a Fellow at the Frederick S. Pardee Center for the Study of the Longer-Range Future at the Pardee School of Global Studies at Boston University, and a Research Fellow at the Mossavar-Rahmani Center at Harvard University's Kennedy School.
+Before joining the government, Yusuf was the Associate Vice President for Asia at the United States Institute of Peace in Washington, D.C., and previously a Fellow at the Frederick S. Pardee Center for the Study of the Longer-Range Future at the Pardee School of Global Studies at Boston University, and a Research Fellow at the Mossavar-Rahmani Center at Harvard University's Kennedy School.

 Early life and education

 Yusuf was born into a family of doctors, including his grandparents, his parents and his sister, and lives in Washington, D.C. with his wife and three children.

 He holds Bachelor of Business Administration from Shorter University; Masters and Doctor of Philosophy degrees from Boston University.